 In 2016 and 2017, the virus was transmitted by mosquitoes in the continental United States.
 Since then, there has been no local transmission in the area.
 There is local transmission in some U.S. territories, however.
 Zika virus infections are still appearing on the continent, but they were caused by infections in other countries.

 The CDC website has a map showing where infections are currently appearing.
 The link to the website is given in the "References" section below.
 Travellers–especially women who are pregnant–should check this list before planning a trip.

 As the video above points out, even though the virus is in the North American news less often than it once was, pregnant women still need to be concerned about travelling to an area with Zika virus infections.

 The Current Situation

-As of 2019, no vaccine for a zika virus infection is available, although some potential candidates are undergoing clinical trials and others are in development.
-New details about the structure of the virus have been discovered, which could be useful for the creation of a vaccine or for the production a medicine to fight the virus.
+In December, 2019, scientists at the University of Adelaide reported that they had made "significant advances" in the creation of a vaccine for a Zika virus infection.
+Their vaccine has been used in mice but is not ready for use in humans yet.
+New details about the structure of the virus have been discovered, which could be very useful for the creation of a vaccine or for the production of a medicine to fight the virus.

 After the worrying situation in 2016, fewer cases of the disease were diagnosed in 2017.
 The trend has continued.
 Researchers suspect that we have reached a stage of "herd immunity" in many places.
 This term is used when a large proportion of a population is immune to a disease.
 This greatly reduces the transmission of an infection from one person to another.
 It seems that our body develops immunity to the Zika virus after being infected.